ThePacielloGroup/cupper/content/patterns/printing.md

 ```

 {{% note %}}
-Print styles are also provided for individual pattern pages so, if you wanted to print off a single pattern document, go ahead!
+Print styles are also provided for individual pattern pages so, if you wanted to print off a single pattern document, you can!
 {{% /note %}}